-Regulations and shall be governed by written agreement(s) specifying the responsibilities and obligations of the awarding institutions.
+- H3.1R The Academic Board may exceptionally approve awards offered by the University in conjunction with one or more institutions of higher education recognised by the University as having awarding powers comparable to those of the University. - H3.2R Dual and joint awards may be governed by existing UWE academic regulations and procedures, or specifically devised variations to these regulations and shall be governed by written agreement(s) specifying the responsibilities and obligations of the awarding institutions.
 These shall include responsibility for the maintenance of academic standards and quality, the assessment of students and arrangements for the granting of the award and the maintenance of award records.